Musical ensemble playing classic music on various instruments while performing concert on outdoor stage

 Kuberenetes

-Hands on Kubernetes: Container creation
+Hands-on Kubernetes: Container creation

 Once the Cluster is created, we can continue to create containers.
 Containers are isolated units sealing individual application entities.
-We have the option to create single-container Pods or multi-container Pods.
+We have the option to develop single-container Pods or multi-container Pods.
 Single-style Pods have one container, and multi-containers have more than one container per Pod.

 docker

-Hands on Kubernetes: Service and labels
+Hands-on Kubernetes: Service and labels

 An abstraction layer proves connectivity between application layers to interact with Pods and Containers with use services.
 Services map ports on a node to ports on one or more Pods.
 They provide a load-balancing style function across pods by identifying Pods with labels.